 Hi, I'm Josephine Hoy.
 I'm a graduate student in the department of Human Centered Design & Engineering at the University of Washington.
 I am very lucky to be able to work with mentors and collaborators across departments and institutions, but my primary home is the Tactile and Tactical (TAT) Design Laboratory.

-My work as a researcher and designer is motivated by a desire to help imagine and engineer emancipatory sociotechnical systems—technologies designed and adopted with enthusiastic consent by the individuals and communities who will live with them, with consideration and regard for future generations, non-human life, and our world.
+My work as a researcher and designer is motivated by a desire to help imagine and engineer emancipatory sociotechnical systems—technologies designed and adopted with enthusiastic consent by the individuals and communities who will live with them, with consideration and regard for future generations, all beings, and our world.

-My approach to human-computer interaction (HCI) is also deeply informed by my experiences with theatre; I believe in the power of narrative, immediacy, presence, and embodied imagination to invite possibilities and priorities.
+My approach to this work is also deeply informed by my experiences with theatre; I believe in the power of storytelling, immediacy, presence, and embodied imagination to invite possibilities and priorities.

 "We create truths by describing, or by re-describing, our beliefs and observations.
 Our task, and the task of every artist and scientist, is to re-describe our inherited assumptions and invented fictions in order to create new paradigms for the future. " —Anne Bogart, A Director Prepares: Seven Essays on Art and Theatre

 Before I began my PhD studies, I worked in a variety of design, operations, and product strategy roles in the tech industry.
 I'm always happy to provide networking connections or mentorship—especially for anyone who is marginalized and under-supported in the technology sector.
 Similarly, I always welcome opportunities to learn!
-Whether you're interested in research, career development, or agitating for change within your organization, I'd love to chat.
+Whether you're interested in research, career development, or organizing your workplace, I'd love to chat.
 Please reach out to me via email if you have something to share with me or think I can be helpful!

-My primary focus is participatory design and civic technology infrastructuring, primarily to support practices of collective care and community-building.
+My primary focus is participatory design and technology infrastructuring, primarily to support practices of collective care, community-building, and solidarity actions.

-I am committed to facilitating the design of tools and methods that make it easier for communities to exercise their own skills and agency in deciding their own technological fate.
-This begins with communities deciding how much—if any—technology is desirable to them and includes their ongoing ownership over design, maintenance, and "end-of-life " options.
+I am committed to facilitating the design of tools and methods that make it easier for communities to exercise their own skills and agency in deciding their own technological fate, starting with how much—if any—technology is desirable to them and continuing with their ongoing ownership over design, maintenance, and "end-of-life " options.

 Using the most common 1000 words in English: